mgonto/restangular/README.md

 // This is a promise
 $scope.cars = $scope.user.getList('cars');

-// POST /users/123/sendMessage You've created your own method with the path & operation that you wanted
+// POST /users/123/sendMessage You've creat.ed your own method with the path & operation that you wanted
 $scope.user.sendMessage();

 // URL Building